 Our little one sat in it while we set up our campsite AND while we were out to lunch at the Jordan Pond House.
 We take this chair with us in the car every time we visit friends and family and it’s one of our baby camping essentials.

-See all our baby travel essentials for other suggestions on what to bring when traveling with a baby.
+Don’t go camping in Acadia National Park without reading our camping gear for babies and 9 best tips for camping with a baby.
+Also, be sure to read our baby travel essentials for other suggestions on what to bring when traveling with a baby.

 - Baby Delight Snuggle Nest – We recently switched to the Baby Delight Snuggle Nest, which is a portable infant sleeper bed, when traveling with our newborn – we use it when visiting friends and it worked well in the tent as an infant camping bed.

-We gave baby girl her own mattress pad and then placed our baby camping bed on top of it.
+We gave our baby girl her own mattress pad and then placed our baby camping bed on top of it.
 Our mattress pads were side by side, so she was only a few inches away from mom.

-- Manual Breast Pump – If you are a nursing mom, the Medela hand pump or the Haakaa Manual Breast Pump will come in handy for long trips in the car.
+- Manual Breast Pump – If you are a nursing mom, the Medela hand pump or the Haakaa Manual Breast Pump will come in handy for long road trips with baby in the car.
 It’s also perfect for camping with a newborn when you don’t have electricity.
 We purchased ice daily to keep any stored milk cool.

-Final Travel Tips for Camping with a Baby in Acadia National Park
+Final Travel Tips for Camping in Acadia National Park with a Baby

 If you forgot an item of clothing or the weather takes a turn, Patagonia and North Face are both located on Cottage Street and they sell children’s clothing.
-There was a lot of gear for toddlers, but there was some infant clothing, too.
+There was a lot of outdoor gear for toddlers, but there was some infant clothing, too.

 We also love Cadillac Mountain Sports for its great selection of adult clothing and gear.
 They have the best outdoor shoe collection.